 In their paper the Mujeres de Negro from Sevilla (as also DiN Torino) deplore the secrecy surrounding NATO.
-Some national governments have made the decision to join the NATO bloc without even discussion in parliament.
+Some national governments have made the decision to join the NATO bloc without even having it discussed in parliament.
 This authoritarianism is totally anti-democratic and excludes ordinary people, especially women, from having any choice or voice in international affairs.